T. Ananda Rao: Early life and education

 Ananda Rao was born on 15 May 1852 at Padma Vilas, Trivandrum Fort, to Sir T. Madhava Rao, a prominent Indian statesman who was known for his work as the Diwan of Travancore and of Baroda and as one of the early pioneers of the Indian National Congress.
-The Rao Noble family belonged to Marathi-speaking Deshastha Brahmin community of Thanjavur district.
+The Rao family belonged to the Marathi-speaking Deshastha Brahmin community of Thanjavur district.

 Rao had his schooling in Madras and completed his matriculation in first class in 1867 and his F. A. in first class in 1869.
 He earned Bachelor of Arts (B.A) in history in first class from the Presidency College, Madras and in logic and psychology from the Maharaja's College, Thiruvananthapuram.

+He married his cousin Soundara Bai, daughter of T. Rama Rao.

 Career

 Rao was initially employed as a tutor to Maharaja Tukajirao Holkar III before joining as an attache to the Mysore Commission on 14 November 1873.
 Rao was appointed Assistant Commissioner of Bangalore on 7 July 1876 and was in charge of Mysore Palace accounts from 1 December 1879 to January 1883.